GenesisFan64/GEMA-drv/README.md

 # GEMA Sound Driver (GEMA-drv)
-A Sound driver for the Genesis with support for Sega CD, Sega 32X and Sega CD32X<br>
+A sound driver for the Genesis with support for Sega CD, Sega 32X and Sega CD32X<br>

 ## FEATURES

-* Runs entirely on Z80, PCM and PWM playback is done through direct communication from Z80 to each's add-on's specific CPU<br>
+* Runs entirely on Z80, PCM and PWM playback is done through direct communication from Z80 to each add-on's specific CPU<br>
 * All sound chips supported: PSG, YM2612, RF5C164 and PWM and can be used at the same time, a single track can use up to 26 channels<br>
 * Works on real hardware (ONLY tested Genesis and 32X, I don't have the Sega CD but it should work)<br>